 The majority of prescription eyewear Consumers relates to and seeks customized Discovery, Design, Delivery, and Quality Products IF and WHEN these are available.
-What created the online merchants is that Multi-Dimensional Dispensing skills are more the exception than the rule.
+The situation that has created online optical merchants is that Multi-Dimensional Dispensing skills are more the exception than the rule.
 We have served Consumers in recent years that were literally shocked to experience a tactile, hands-on, touch and feel, handcrafted frame fitting, having never previously seen nor experienced such service.
 Sad!

 And another Optician: